© Andrew Keshan

-Significant roles he has covered for Opera Australia include Don Carlo (La Forza del Destino), Iago (Otello), Scarpia (Tosca), and Giorgio Germont (La Traviata).
+Other significant roles he has covered for Opera Australia include Don Carlo (La Forza del Destino), Iago (Otello), and Giorgio Germont (La Traviata).
 Michael has also worked with both West Australian Opera and State Opera of South Australia, Valentin (Faust) and performed in Beethoven’s 9th Symphony as part of the 40th birthday celebrations of the Sydney Opera House.

 Equally at home on the concert platform, he recently performed Elijah with the Sydney Philharmonia.
-Concert repertoire include Mozart Requiem and Mass in C Minor, Handel Messiah, Rachmaninov Vespers, and recitals for ArtSong Perth and ABC FM radio.
+Concert repertoire include Mozart Requiem and Mass in C Minor, Handel Messiah, Rachmaninov Vespers, and he has performed recitals for ArtSong Perth and ABC FM radio.
 In 2013 Michael was presented with the Australian Opera Auditions Committee Dame Joan Sutherland Scholarship, which enabled him to travel to New York, receiving instruction from leading opera conductors, teachers and coaches, and gaining insight into one of the world’s leading opera houses, The Metropolitan Opera.

 Michael Honeyman is managed by Graham Pushee: email@example.com